sefeoglu/sefeoglu/README.md

 🗞️ A new journal article, "SHACL-Based Symbolic Memory for Continual Relation Extraction," has been submitted to the Journal of Web Semantics for a special issue on Knowledge Engineering Automation.
 Here is [repository](https://github.com/sefeoglu/CFKG-update/tree/jws)

+[New Project](https://github.com/sefeoglu/eu-ai-act-ontology/tree/v0.2)-> Memory-based MCP for local to global KG generation with AI agents:

 Note: Please point out the repositories in case you would like to use any of my code lines!
 Thanks🙂